-- 1. That the City of Oshkosh, herein the City, is a municipal employer having its principal offices at City Hall, 215 Church Avenue, Oshkosh, Wisconsin 54902. - 2.
-That Oshkosh Firefighters, Local Union No. 316, IAFF, AFL-CIO, herein the Union, is a labor organization having its principal offices at 3515 Kennsington Avenue, Oshkosh, Wisconsin 54901. - 3.
-That during collective bargaining between the City and the Union over a successor collective bargaining agreement to their 1985-1987 contract, the City made the following proposal to the Union:
+1. That the City of Wausau, herein the City, is a municipal employer having its principal offices at City Hall, Wausau, Wisconsin 54401.

+2. That the Wausau Firefighters Association, Local No. 415, herein the Union, is a labor organization having its principal offices at Wausau, Wisconsin 54401.

+3. That during collective bargaining between the City and the Union over a successor collective bargaining agreement to their 1985-1986 contract, the City made the following proposal to the Union:
-ARTICLE 4 - HOURS/WORK CYCLE:

-Section 1: Workday.
-Effective Pay Period 1 or immediately following implementation of the Arbitrator's award (whichever comes later), the workday (duty day) for the Fire

-^{1/} Having given notice to the parties of its intent to take notice of a U.S. Department of Labor opinion letter dated October 28, 1987, the Commission hereby takes notice of same.

-Department shall consist of a 24 hour and 10 minute period, starting at 6:50 a.m. and ending at 7:00 a.m. the following day, except for inspection and training personnel who shall work eight hour days in accordance with the existing hourly schedule.
-Each workday shall include a paid 10 minute roll call (payable at straight time).
-For each 24 hour and 10 minute employee, they agree that if each employee receives at least five uninterrupted hours of sleep up to a maximum of eight hours of uninterrupted sleep, that such hours of uninterrupted sleep will not count as hours worked for purposes of computing overtime.
-Sleep means time that the employee is relieved of duties, provided with adequate sleeping facilities and is able to sleep, if desired.
-The City shall schedule in accordance with a 27 day work cycle.
+Effective January 1, 1987, or immediately following ratification by the parties of this Agreement, or the

-It is understood that where allowable by law, meal time and sleep time may be deducted from hours worked for purposes of determining overtime under the Fair Labor Standards Act.
-29 C.F.R.
-Part 785.22 and 29 C.F.R.
-Part 553.15.
-In the event the Regulations are changed, the City agrees to abide by the new regulations during the term of this agreement.
+1/ Having given notice to the parties of its intent to take notice of a U.S. Department of Labor opinion letter dated October 28, 1987, the Commission hereby takes notice of same. implementation of an Arbitrator's Award, whichever comes later, the work day (duty day) for all employees who perform firefighting duties shall consist of a twenty-four hour and ten minute period.
+Each work day shall include a paid ten (10) minute roll call payable at straight time.
+Sleep and meal time may be deducted from hours worked for purposes of determining overtime under the Fair Labor Standards Act pursuant to 29 CFR Part 785.22 and 29 CFR Part 553.15.
+Consistent with these provisions, sleep time will be deducted from hours worked if the employee receives at least five (5) uninterrupted hours of sleep up to a maximum of eight (8) hours of uninterrupted sleep.
+If sleep time is interrupted by a call to duty, the interruption shall be counted as hours worked, and if the period is interrupted to such an extent that the employee cannot get a reasonable nights sleep (i.e. at least five (5) hours) the entire time shall be counted as hours worked.
+The City shall schedule in accordance with a 27-day work cycle.
+In the event that the Fair Labor Standards Act regulations are changed, the City agrees to abide by the new regulations during the term of this Agreement."

-Section 2: No compensatory time shall accrue as a result of platoon transfer, provided the normal week (continue with next paragraph).

-4. That there is no evidence in this record that the individual employes represented by the Union have advised the Union and/or the City that said employes are willing to agree to relinquish the FLSA overtime rights impacted by the City proposal set forth in Finding of Fact 3.
+4. That the parties were unable to reach a voluntary agreement on a successor to their 1985-1986 contract; that the Commission, on June 18, 1987, ordered that the parties proceed to compulsory final and binding interest arbitration pursuant to Sec.
+111.77, Stats.; that the parties thereafter selected an interest arbitrator and proceeded to schedule an interest arbitration hearing; that prior to the conduct of said hearing the Union filed the instant petition for de claratory ruling; that the parties have not proceeded to interest arbitration during the pendency of this declaratory ruling, and that there is no evidence in this record that the individual employes represented by the Union have advised the Union and/or the City that said employes are willing to agree to relinquish their FLSA overtime rights impacted by the City proposal set forth in Finding of Fact 3.

-Based upon the above and foregoing Findings of Fact, the Commission makes and issues the following
+Based upon the above and for egoing Findings of Fact, the Commission makes and issues the following